-First line: Management Stewardship (operational delivery) Second line: Management Oversight Third Line: Independent Assurance Other Assurance Outside the 'Three Lines of Defence' Model Description: The processes in place at the 'front line' of the business that can be used to derive assurance on how well objectives are being met and risks managed.
+First line: Management Stewardship Second line: Management Oversight Third Line: Independent Assurance Other Assurance Outside the (operational delivery) 'Three Lines of Defence' Model Description: The processes in place at the 'front line' of the business that can be used to derive assurance on how well objectives are being met and risks managed.
 Description: The processes associated with the oversight of management activity.
 Provides management insight into how well work is being carried out in line with set expectations and policy or regulatory considerations.
 Description: Independent assurance conducted to provide an Accounting officer with an opinion on the framework of governance, risk management and control.
 Description: External Audit (for PHSO NAO).
 External to the organisation with a statutory responsibility for certification audit of the financial statements.
 Examples: Documented business process controls, management information, risk registers.
 Examples: Compliance assessments, reviews of policy implementation, setting and monitoring internal guidelines Examples: Primarily Internal audit but also provided by other independent bodies (e.g. Investors in People).
-Pros/Cons: May lack independence and objectivity but value lies in coming from those who know the Pros/Cons: Separate from those responsible for delivery.
-More objective than first line, but not Pros/Cons: Independent/objective assurance.
-Reliance placed on assurance mechanisms in first and second lines to target effectively business, culture and independent of the areas of highest risk or day to day challenges. management chain. gaps/weaknesses in control framework.
+Pros/Cons: May lack independence and objectivity but value lies in coming from those who know the business, culture and day to day challenges.
+Pros/Cons: Separate from those responsible for delivery.
+More objective than first line, but not independent of the management chain.
+Pros/Cons: Independent/objective assurance.
+Reliance placed on assurance mechanisms in first and second lines to target effectively areas of highest risk or gaps/weaknesses in control framework.